 - Downloading the full corpus of EEBO-TCP Phase I files by “joining” the folder on box.com

 Meanwhile, it is anticipated that access to EEBO-TCP Phase I texts via Oxford’s institutional research data repository (ORA-Data) will be enabled early in 2015, with potential for delivery through the Bodleian Libraries online catalogue (SOLO) thereafter.

 Hackfest and competition

-To celebrate the release of over 25,000 texts from EEBO-TCP into the public domain from 1 January 2015, the Bodleian Libraries will be hosting an EEBO-TCP Hackfest in March at which a prize will be awarded for the most imaginative and exciting use of the material.
-Details of the EEBO-TCP Hackfest will be made available on this page early in 2015.
+To celebrate the release of over 25,000 texts from EEBO-TCP into the public domain from 1 January 2015, the Bodleian Libraries will be hosting an EEBO-TCP Hackfest on 9 March at which a prize will be awarded for the most imaginative and exciting use of the material (read the blog post here).
+Meanwhile, a separate Ideas Hack competition opened on 16 February for those unable to attend.